marcdotson/data-5600/notes/notes.md

   models, libraries we can use – needs to be consistent with our objective)
-- Evaluate: Parameter estimates (including uncertainty), considering significance, and overall (predictive) model fit
+- Evaluate: Parameter estimates (including uncertainty), considering significance, and overall (predictive) model fit on testing data
 - Predict: Use the model to make predictions on new data, including uncertainty in those predictions
 - Activity: Speed dialogue to discuss favorite libraries you use for